setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/mqtt.md

     - E.g., MongoDB (NB! but requires payload to be parsed!)
         - To avoid schema validation for better performance
         - Good DB sharding
+        - Alternatives: MapDB, Chronicle Queue, SQLite, LevelDB, RocksDB, UnQLite - those can be faster than network DB.
+          Also, h2, Derby, DB 18.x+
     - Store as-is in binary form (no payload parsing)
     - Without processing (separate thread or process)
     - DB check heartbeats (separate thread or process) should be applied (cleanup, re-start processing, failing DB